PelicanPlatform/xrootd-s3-http/README.md

 #example url
 #https://<origin url>/my-magic-path/bar/foo
 # these must be in this order to allow parsing of multiple entries
+# To export a bucket requiring an access/private key:
 s3.begin
 s3.path_name        my-magic-path
 s3.bucket_name      hubzero-private-rich